Out of the Woods

 All of this is more or less as it was, a return to a mix of simple hunter-gatherer consciousness, complex hunter-gatherer federalism and medieval technology.
 As for what will be new, it is almost impossible to say.
 Presumably, people of the future will adapt some of our techniques and materials to their situation, creating new forms.
 Some elements of our culture might survive, such as our musical tradition, or our mythic tradition, also radically transformed.
 With our skills and traditions in tatters, with nobody able to do anything or remember anything, it seems impossible to imagine anyone, at least in this part of the world, resurrecting and readapting any kind of craft or robust, healthy society, but presumably it will happen in some fashion, somewhere.
 More fundamentally, there will be an entirely new quality to the world, a new way of being that only a world which has gone through the horrors we are facing can know, and this quality will form the foundation of the world to come, if there is a world to come.

 But in the end, who knows, and who even cares?
 I don’t, not very much.
-Primalism is where we came from and Primalism is where we are headed, but I no more care about the precise nature of that society than I do about what happens to me after I die.
-If there is a future world, one with human beings in it,8 it will be one worth living in, but I do not live there.
-I live here, and so I am concerned with what Primalism can mean to me, here and now.
+Primalism is where we came from and Primalism is where we are headed, but I no more care about the precise nature of a past and future society than I do about what happens to me after I die.
+If there is a future world, one with human beings in it, it will be one worth living in, but I do not live there.
+I live here and now, and so I am concerned with what Primalism can mean to me, here and now.
 Let tomorrow take care of itself.
 If a new quality is to emerge, it is to do so here and now.
-And if I am to express that quality, it is not through guesswork, but through experiencing it here and now.9
+And if I am to express that quality, it is not through guesswork, but through experiencing it here and now, in this shitty world.9

 One of the most important characteristics of free people, often overlooked, is that they are, qualitatively speaking, utterly unique.
 They cannot be emulated and therefore, ultimately, there is no possible way to get what they have; because you are not them.
 You are you.
 You can be inspired by Rexroth or by Thoreau, or by the Pirahã or by the Situationists, and you can share, or by analogy understand, the conventions which formally unite these people11.
 You have to do these things, this is how you learn and grow; but they can never give you what you are, which is something infinitely more profound, and simple, and good, than anything which can be literally described.
 If it could be literally described, then we would be able to plan out a path from here to there, from the you that you are to the you that you want to be, just as we can from the shop to the office.